 Debra files a Petition to Reopen her claim to get a new agreement at a higher amount.

-5. The C&R is the most common way to settle a California workers’ compensation case
+5. Is the C&R the most common way to settle a California workers’ compensation case?

 Most injured workers prefer to settle the entire workers’ compensation case.
-It gives an injured worker an immediate lump sum settlement.
+It gives you an immediate lump sum settlement.

-The benefit of future medical care may not be appealing to an injured worker as he or she may have private health insurance.
-The injured worker does not necessarily need the workers’ compensation insurance company to pay for future medical care.
+The benefit of future medical care may not be appealing to you as you may have private health insurance.
+You do not necessarily need the workers’ compensation insurance company to pay for future medical care.

-When contacted by the insurance company about a C&R settlement, an injured worker should carefully consider his or her case’s value.
-An injured worker should attempt to negotiate a settlement and not rush into an agreement.
+When contacted by the insurance company about a C&R settlement, you should carefully consider your case’s value.
+You should attempt to negotiate a settlement and not rush into an agreement.

 Call us for help…